webmastersmith/solid-image/README.md

     - gif will only have 3 colors.
 This is a good way to reduce gif image size.
 - **fallbackWidth** = width of fallback image. ex.. `fallbackWidth=700`
   - default: 700px wide.
-  - The fallback img aspect will come from the last url.
+  - The **last url** will control the fallbackWidth, fallbackFormat, cssModule, classes, className.
   - Fallback Image is created in same directory as last url.
 - **fallbackFormat** = format you want fallback image to be. ex.. `fallbackFormat=jpg`
   - default: jpg.
+  - The **last url** will control the fallbackWidth, fallbackFormat, cssModule, classes, className.
 - **flatten** = formats you want flatten transparent regions. ex.. `flatten=jpg;webp`.
   - default: ''. // empty.
 - **flattenColor** = hex color code format.
 The background color for transparent regions. ex.. `flattenColor=FFFFFF`.